Arch-VQ: Discrete Architecture Representation Learning with Autoregressive Priors: Arch-VQ Architecture

-This section outlines our method; \textit{Arch-LLM} (See Figure \ref{fig:pipeline}).
+This section outlines our method; \textit{Arch-VQ} (See Figure \ref{fig:pipeline}).
 First, we build a discrete latent space of neural architectures using a VQ-VAE.
-We adopt the Variational Graph Isomorphism Autoencoder from arch2vec \cite{Yan2020DoesSearch}, with slight modifications to the encoder while keeping the original decoder intact.
-We then integrate a Vector Quantizer component \cite{vandenOordDeepMindNeuralLearning} to effectively discretize the latent space.
-Second, we finetune an LLM for sequence modelling using our discrete neural architecture sequences.
-Finally, we conduct NAS through guided generation using the fine-tuned LLM.
+We adopt the Variational Graph Isomorphism Autoencoder from arch2vec \cite{yan2020does}, integrating a Vector Quantizer \cite{van2017neural} to effectively discretize the latent space.
+We then train a decoder-only transformer for causal language modeling using our discrete neural architecture sequences.